Holberton-Uy/hbnb-doc/part3/task_01_model.md

-### Modify the User Model to Include Password Hashing
+### Task: Modify the User Model to Include Password Hashing

 #### Objective
 Update the `User` model to securely store a hashed password using **bcrypt**.
 Modify the user registration endpoint to accept the `password` field and ensure that it is hashed before storing it.
 The password should **not** be returned in any `GET` requests.